download a PDF version of this newsletter here

 Two years ago, in early 2014, Sanral threatened the public with court action for non-payment of e-tolls.
 For political and practical reasons, they decided not to proceed with this threat, but unwisely they chose to press on with their rapidly failing e-Toll scheme.
 Fraught with inefficiencies and cumbersome processes, the public backlash and defiance against the irrational system grew and compliance subsided from around 40% in mid-2014 to around well below 20% by the end of 2015.

 Despite the fact that over two million motorists refuse to pay for the e-toll scheme, Sanral has decided to commence with the issuing of Magistrate and High Court summonses against less than 0.3% of e-Toll defaulters.
 This is nothing short of state coercion and victimisation of its citizens.
 The extent of this unjust and gross action by the state is unheard of since the dawn of our new democracy, and compares to the enforcement of the pass laws under the apartheid Group Areas Act.

 “We regard this as an onslaught against the people’s freedom of movement and participative action in decisions that impact them,” says Wayne Duvenage, the Chairman of the Organisation Undoing Tax Abuse (OUTA).
 “The Minister would be wise to instruct Sanral to desist from this crass behaviour.”

-To date, several OUTA members have received High Court summonses for amounts ranging between R400 000 and R8 million.
-OUTA’s lawyers have filed notices of intention to defend these matters, on behalf of our members, with the North Gauteng High Court and a trial of this nature could possibly take years to finalise.
+To date, several OUTA supporters have received High Court summonses for amounts ranging between R400 000 and R8 million.
+OUTA’s lawyers have filed notices of intention to defend these matters, on behalf of our supporters, with the North Gauteng High Court and a trial of this nature could possibly take years to finalise.

 This action by SANRAL will further anger the Gauteng motorists, and just as we have seen over the past three years, the public will continue to remain resilient in the defence of their rights on this issue.